 A sweet wine is the result of the yeast not eating all the sugar, leaving sugar in the final wine, which is why sweet white wines (8% ABV) have less alcohol than dry reds (14% ABV).
 Dessert wines can have a whopping 200 grams (or more) per litre.

-What does that look like for your recommended daily allowance (RDA) of sugar intake?
+What does that look like for your recommended daily allowance (RDA)?

-It’s advised that women consume just 6 teaspoons of sugar a day, men 9 teaspoons.
+It’s advised that women consume just 6 teaspoons a day, men 9 teaspoons.
 1 teaspoon is the equivalent of 4g of sugar.

-Sugar content in wine, alcohol and calories: low sugar wine vs low calorie wine
+Alcohol and calories: low alcohol wine vs low calorie wine

 Unlike the food labelling laws, wine manufacturers aren’t required (by law) to list ingredients on their wines, just allergens.
 How can you know about calories in wine if the nutritional information isn’t available on the wine label?